 The answer?
 Develop the confidence to compete for business you’ve identified as a best-fit client, regardless of who you’re up against.
 That’s your #1 goal.
 How?

 - Help your potential client understand that choosing the wrong company to help them could be very bad for their business.

 - Have the tenacity and conviction to question poor advice.
 Set them straight when “John’s best mate” utters nonsense.
 Listen: being “nice”, hiding in the corner and saying nothing is the biggest disservice you can offer your potential client.

-- Educate them on what is now considered online spam and why the transition from strings to things and semantic SEO is key.
+- Educate them on what is now considered online spam and why the transition from strings to things and semantic SEO (including "topic modelling" is key.
 Helping them understand what is now required will differentiate you from the competition.